 - Explain the typical budget process, cycle, and institutions.

-- Understand general spending patterns of the federal government and state and local governments.
+- Explain and describe the general spending patterns of the federal government and state and local governments.

 - Describe different budget formats such as traditional, performance, program, and zero-based budgets.

-- Understand capital budgets and capital project funding options.
+- Describe the structure of capital budgets and capital project funding options.

 - Differentiate between the major sources of government revenue including income, consumption, and property taxes.